Lemonochrme/lemonochrme.github.io/_posts/2024-09-29-flying-wing.md

 description: "Developing an autonomous flying wing with a focus on stable flight, autonomous navigation, and payload integration for applications like computer vision and biome recognition."
 ---

+> Work in progress, this post is currently being written and will be completed soon.

 The project focuses on developing an autonomous flying wing, with the eventual goal of integrating a payload.
 While the payload specifics are still undecided, potential applications include **computer vision for mapping** and **biome recognition**.
 For now, the priority is on building the platform itself and making sure the flight control system works smoothly.